tzehon/mongodb/README.md

 2. Ensure you have set up the application database replica set using the enterprise setup playbook.

-3. Update the `conf-mms.properties.j2` template with the correct application database URI and other settings.
+3. Update the Ops Manager config that's inline in the playbook with the correct application database URI and other settings.

 4. Run the Ops Manager deployment playbook:
    ```